Goal-Oriented Real-Time Bayesian Inference for Linear Autonomous Dynamical Systems With Application to Digital Twins for Tsunami Early Warning: Tsunami Inverse Model

 The inverse problem can then be stated as follows: given pressure recordings $\obsvec$ from sensors on the seafloor, infer the spatiotemporal seafloor motion $\paramvec$ in the subduction zone.
 And the tsunami prediction problem is: given inferred parameters $\paramvec$, forward predict the surface gravity wave heights $\qoivec$.
 In the goal-oriented setting, the task is to directly predict $\qoivec$ from the observations $\obsvec$ without the need to explicitly infer $\paramvec$ (even if this inverse problem is embedded within the goal-oriented inference of $\qoivec$).

-\paragraph{Adjoint equations.} Solving the goal-oriented inverse problem (i.e.~characterizing the Bayesian posterior \eq{qoi-posterior}) requires us to have access to the Hessian action \eq{Hessian} which involves the adjoints of the p2o and p2q maps, $\ptomat^*$ and $\ptqmat^*$.
+\paragraph{Adjoint equations} Solving the goal-oriented inverse problem (i.e.~characterizing the Bayesian posterior \eq{qoi-posterior}) requires us to have access to the Hessian action \eq{Hessian} which involves the adjoints of the p2o and p2q maps, $\ptomat^*$ and $\ptqmat^*$.
 There are two common approaches for deriving the adjoint problems: discretize-then-optimize (DTO) and optimize-then-discretize (OTD).
 Each approach has its benefits and drawbacks, see \cite{gunzburger2002control} for a detailed discussion.
-In general, the discretized adjoint problems derived by DTO and OTD do not match.\footnote{Depending on the discretization scheme, DTO and OTD may yield consistent adjoint problems.
-For the numerical example presented in Section~\ref{sec:numerical}, this is in fact the case.} If we had direct access to the discretized maps $\ptomat$ and $\ptqmat$, then the DTO approach could be realized by simply transposing these maps.
-Typically, this is not a practical method because we usually are not able to precompute and store these matrices but only have access to their action on a vector which requires solving the PDEs.\footnote{In the case where $\ptomat$ and $\ptqmat$ represent discretized LTI systems, they can be compactly stored; however, precomputing them efficiently still requires access to the action of the adjoints $\ptomat^*$ and $\ptqmat^*$ (as will be shown in Section~\ref{sec:methodology}).} Here, we show the adjoint equations on the infinite-dimensional level, consistent with an OTD approach.
+While the discretized adjoint problems derived by DTO and OTD may agree under certain circumstances, in general they need not agree, or else they may agree only in the discretization limit.\footnote{Depending on the discretization scheme, DTO and OTD may yield consistent adjoint problems.
+For the numerical example presented in Section~\ref{sec:numerical}, this is in fact the case.
+An adjoint-consistent discretization ensures correctness of gradients.} If we had direct access to the discretized maps $\ptomat$ and $\ptqmat$, then the DTO approach could be realized by simply transposing these maps.
+Typically, this is not a practical method because we usually are not able to precompute and store these matrices but only have access to their action on a vector which requires solving the PDEs.\footnote{In the case where $\ptomat$ and $\ptqmat$ represent discretized LTI systems, they can be compactly stored; however, precomputing them efficiently still requires access to the action of the adjoints $\ptomat^*$ and $\ptqmat^*$ (as will be shown in Section~\ref{sec:methodology}).} Here, we present the adjoint equations at the infinite-dimensional level, consistent with an OTD approach.
 Similar to the forward problem \eq{fwd-pde}, the adjoint PDEs are given as a mixed problem in terms of the adjoint velocity field $\tau$, the adjoint pressure $v$, and the adjoint surface gravity wave height $\xi$:

 \be \left\{

 \right. \ee with homogeneous terminal conditions; the BCs for the adjoint p2o map are \be \left\{

 \right. \ee where $\tilde d$ is the source of the adjoint problem, defined at the observation points.\footnote{Technically, the adjoint observation operator $\mc B^*$ maps to the adjoint state space, so $\mc B^* \tilde d$ could be written as a source term on the right-hand side of \eq{adj-pde}.}